OlivierLD/raspberry-coffee/Project-Trunk/SteppersPlayground/README.md

 Following up to the previous micro-servo prototype:

 - Using two stepper motors
-- Using the `NMEA.multiplexer` to get the GPS Position and the Heading
+- Using the `NMEA-multiplexer` to get the GPS Position and the Heading
     - Provide defaults...
 - Determine the Sun's location in the sky
 - Orient a solar panel accordingly